SEKOIA-IO/documentation/docs/integration/categories/network_security/aws_guardduty.md

 4. Select or create a key for the KMS encryption
 6. Click the button `Save`

-### Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `AWS GuardDuty`.
+{!_shared_content/integration/intake_configuration.md!}

 ### Pull events

 To start to pull events, you have to:

-1. Go to the [playbook page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [AWS Fetch new logs on S3 connector](../../../../automate/library/aws.md#fetch-new-logs-on-s3)
+1. Go to the [playbook page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [AWS Fetch new logs on S3 connector](/integration/action_library/cloud_providers/aws.md#fetch-new-logs-on-s3)
 2. Set up the module configuration with the [AWS Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html), the secret key and the region name.
 Set up the trigger configuration with the name of the SQS queue as well as the intake key from the intake previously created
 3. Start the playbook and enjoy your events